 A very effective form of birth control

 Doctors have been performing vasectomies since the late 1800s.
-After many years of research, there has never been any significant evidence that they may cause impotence – or erectile dysfunction.
+After many years of research, it has been proven that this will not cause impotence – or erectile dysfunction.
 A vasectomy does not involve the penis, testicles, or any other internal organs.

-A vasectomy is a procedure that blocks the sperm from mixing with the ejaculate or the semen as it is also known.
+A vasectomy is a procedure that blocks the sperm from mixing with the semen.
 Without sperm which is carried in the semen, a woman cannot fall pregnant.
-Unless the procedure is not properly done, it is almost an infallible method of birth control.
+Unless the procedure is properly done, it will not prevent pregnancy.

 How is the procedure performed?

 A vasectomy is a quick, outpatient procedure, which takes place in a day hospital, or other medical settings.
 The patient is allowed to go home as soon as the process is complete.
 The most common approach is a through-the-skin keyhole.
 It takes about 20 minutes and no stitches are involved.
 However, it does involve the use of a local anaesthetic.
 There is only minor pain afterwards which can easily be controlled.

 The surgeon usually feels under the scrotum to locate the vas deferens, which is the tube which carries the sperm to the semen for ejaculation.
 The surgeon will make a small hole to cut and tie off this tube so that the sperm does not reach the semen.

 Note that this process will not affect erections or the ability to climax.
 The only difference will be that the ejaculate will not contain any sperm.
 Sperm will be continued to be manufactured in the testicles, but will just be naturally absorbed by the body without any effects.